Zofran Birth Defects

 DOES ZOFRAN CAUSE BIRTH DEFECTS?

-Were you prescribed Zofran during pregnancy, and did your child suffer congenital birth defects or prenatal problems?
+Did you get a prescription for Zofran during pregnancy?
+Did your child suffer congenital birth defects or prenatal problems?
 You may qualify to file a Zofran birth defect lawsuit because of the complications suffered by your child.
-The risks of taking the medication while pregnant may not have been fully made clear and your child’s suffering may be the result of taking the medication while pregnant.
+The risks of taking the medication while pregnant may not have been fully made clear.
+Your child’s suffering may be because of taking the medication while pregnant.

-Zofran is sometimes prescribed to treat morning sickness during pregnancy, yet this birth defect risk is not mentioned on the drug’s warning label.
-This has led to Zofran lawsuits accusing the drug maker of illegally marketing Zofran for morning sickness and negligently failing to warn consumers and the medical community about the true risks of Zofran pregnancy use.
+Zofran supposedly treats morning sickness during pregnancy, yet this birth defect risk is not on the drug’s warning label.
+This has led to Zofran lawsuits accusing the drug maker of illegally marketing Zofran for morning sickness.

 Several Zofran lawsuits have been filed alleging that a child was born with birth defects as the result of prenatal exposure to Zofran, according to court documents.

 - Heart defects, including septal defects (holes in the heart)